siyuzhou/dlnd_projects/project2-continous_control/Report.md

 ![Average score vs. episode](pictures/scores.png)

-After 1000 episodes, the average score plateued about 23.
-The max score has been under 28.
-The model was not able to achieve a score of 30+.
+After 800 episodes, the average score reached above 30.
+The max score is 30.54.
+Increasing the max epoisode length to 1000 seems to have fixed the previous problem that the average score plateued at a lower value.

 ## Future Improvements

-I suspect underfitting by the actor network.
-Though after increasing the depth of actor network, the agent failed to learn steadily.
-The underperformance could also attribute to the model's converging to local optimum.
-I could use n-step bootstrapping or generalized advantage estimation and prioritized experience replay to improve exploration.
+N-step bootstrapping or generalized advantage estimation and prioritized experience replay could be used to improve stability.